adambadura/type_name/README.md

 ## Future development

-1. **Support for Microsoft Visual C++.** It can be done with a similar approach using `__FUNCSIG__`.
-However, to do it with current form a compiler bug must be corrected first.
-See the thread on [Developer Community](https://developercommunity.visualstudio.com/content/problem/275141/c2131-expression-did-not-evaluate-to-a-constant-fo.html).
-2. **Introspection of the value.** For example skipping or iterating over namespaces, counting template arguments, extracting template arguments, ...
+1. **Introspection of the value.** For example skipping or iterating over namespaces, counting template arguments, extracting template arguments, ...
-3. **Support for older compilers.** It seems that older compilers and older standards could still deliver the same value as a fixed size character array.
+2. **Support for older compilers.** It seems that older compilers and older standards could still deliver the same value as a fixed size character array.
 However, it would require significantly more code.
 Probably use of support library for compile-time strings handling.
-4. **Enum value name query.** It seems this could be used to provide a meta-function to query enum value as a string.
+3. **Enum value name query.** It seems this could be used to provide a meta-function to query enum value as a string.
 The main difficulty is that there is no auto-deduction for template type arguments which means that providing enum value alone is not enough and one must get first the enum type and then the value.